Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Flow and Inequality in Digital Networks

 \section{Information Flow and Inequality in Digital Networks}

-The dynamics of information flow in digital networks, coupled with the structural inequalities that emerge, represent a critical intersection of computational, social, and network science.
-Digital networks, characterized by their ability to rapidly disseminate information, have reshaped societal communication but also highlighted disparities in access, visibility, and influence.
-This sections addresses the mechanisms that govern information flow, the structural features that perpetuate inequality, and their broader implications for networked societies.
+While digital networks possess the unprecedented capacity to rapidly disseminate information, they simultaneously embed and amplify profound structural inequalities.
+The dynamics of information flow represent a critical intersection of computational structure and sociological behavior.
+As evidenced by our bibliometric mapping, the literature has increasingly recognized that digital networks do not democratize influence; rather, they reshape disparities in access, visibility, and power.
+This section synthesizes the topological mechanisms that govern information flow, the algorithmic features that perpetuate inequality, and their broader implications for networked societies.